Mining God’s Word…

 Where do I go from here?

 I’ve designed this “tree” of web pages with your self-learning in mind.
 These offer a number of ways for you to go, depending on your desire.
 This flexibility helps you learn how you learn best, chasing down what stirred you the most.

-Go on to the next page on the “tree” that develops this idea deeper and wider.
+4. Go on to the next page on this”tree” that develops this idea deeper and wider.
 For this page, the next to deepen Mining God’s Word is Seven Essentials for a Natural Learning Culture.

 What are some of the benefits to you the learner from this approach to God’s Word?

 Make it personal and impacting by taking time to list all the benefits you can think of.
 Then, if you wish, compare your list with mine (click here for PDF for benefits to a learner), and post a “comment” on this page with some of the additional benefits you discover.

 So, are YOU game to take another stab at trusting the Spirit to teach you from Scripture as we align our learning with God’s design?

 Do you feel flooded, a bit overwhelmed with such a view of learning?

 Please don’t!
 Jesus has your back!
 Jesus Himself calls His followers “disciples,” learners.
 Trust the Spirit to make it so for you.

 Read Learning to Live Loved for a high-level overview of this Christian journey flowing from the Father’s abounding love for you, and the essential role God’s Word plays.
 Let’s begin with the end in mind as our compass and motivation.